eyeseast/moby-dick/chapters/110_chapter-108.md

 subhead: The Deck—First Night Watch.
 ---

+(Carpenter standing before his vice-bench, and by the light of two lanterns busily filing the ivory joist for the leg, which joist is firmly fixed in the vice.
+Slabs of ivory, leather straps, pads, screws, and various tools of all sorts lying about the bench.
+Forward, the red flame of the forge is seen, where the blacksmith is at work.)

+Drat the file, and drat the bone!
+That is hard which should be soft, and that is soft which should be hard.
+So we go, who file old jaws and shinbones.
+Let’s try another.
+Aye, now, this works better (sneezes).
+Halloa, this bone dust is (sneezes)—why it’s (sneezes)—yes it’s (sneezes)—bless my soul, it won’t let me speak!
+This is what an old fellow gets now for working in dead lumber.
+Saw a live tree, and you don’t get this dust; amputate a live bone, and you don’t get it (sneezes).
+Come, come, you old Smut, there, bear a hand, and let’s have that ferule and buckle-screw; I’ll be ready for them presently.
+Lucky now (sneezes) there’s no knee-joint to make; that might puzzle a little; but a mere shinbone—why it’s easy as making hop-poles; only I should like to put a good finish on.
+Time, time; if I but only had the time, I could turn him out as neat a leg now as ever (sneezes) scraped to a lady in a parlor.
+Those buckskin legs and calves of legs I’ve seen in shop windows wouldn’t compare at all.
+They soak water, they do; and of course get rheumatic, and have to be doctored (sneezes) with washes and lotions, just like live legs.
+There; before I saw it off, now, I must call his old Mogulship, and see whether the length will be all right; too short, if anything, I guess.
+Ha! that’s the heel; we are in luck; here he comes, or it’s somebody else, that’s certain.

+AHAB (advancing).
+(During the ensuing scene, the carpenter continues sneezing at times.)

 Well, manmaker!

 Just in time, sir.
 If the captain pleases, I will now mark the length.
 Let me measure, sir.